 Aim 4.
 Create causal regulatory network based on time-course microarray data.
 Because causality moves forward in time, time-series experiments are a particularly promising source of structure to derive predictive networks.
 Thus, time-series data generated in Aim2B, was analyzed using a machine-learning, network inference approach (State-space analysis) with several adaptations.
-The State-Space model synthesizes Bayesian and Markovian approaches (in which each gene’s expression value at a time t is assumed to depend directly only on the state of potentially all the genes at the previous time point and indirectly on values from previous time points) [Mirowski, P., et al. Clin Neurophysiol, 2009].
-In a departure from previous frameworks, we implemented a noise-reduction approach that uses the hidden variables to represent an idealized, “true” sequence of gene expressions z(t) that would be measured if there were no noise (e.g. in transcriptome data).
+The State-Space model synthesizes Bayesian and Markovian approaches (in which each gene’s expression value at a time t is assumed to depend directly only on the state of genes at the previous time point) [Mirowski, P., et al. Clin Neurophysiol, 2009].
+In a departure from previous frameworks, we implemented a noise-reduction approach that uses hidden variables to represent an idealized, “true” sequence of gene expressions z(t) that would be measured if there were no noise (e.g. in transcriptome data).
 The goal is to learn the function f , that determines the change in expression of a target gene as a linear (or if needed non-linear, to account for TF interactions) combination of the expression of a relatively small number of TFs (typically up to three or four) (Fig. X).
 To test the ability of “State Space” to generate accurate predictive regulatory networks, we used the 0, 3, 6, 9, 12, 15 min transcriptome data from Aim 2B (as a training set), and then used the “learned” network to predict the direction of gene expression change from 1520 min, and validated these predictions using “left-out” data (e.g. transcriptome data from 20 min).
 Surprisingly, the coherence of the regulatory model generated is good enough that it is able to predict the direction of gene change (up or down regulation) on future data points.
 State Space predictions of gene regulation were correct for 74% of the genes in a sub-network of 76 genes associated with the N-assimilation pathway.
 As comparison, the "naive trend forecast" test was correct for only 52% of the genes, just slightly better than random, p-val<0.006.
 When compared with other network inference approaches [Bonneau, Genome Biol, 2006.
 7(5): p.
 R36] [Bonneau, Cell, 2007.
 131(7): p.
 1354-65.]
 [Wang, Bioinformatics, 2006.]
 [Shimamura, BMC Syst Biol.], our State-Space method showed a slight improvement in accuracy, and had a better signal to noise ratio using the same data.
 Further, our method reduces the importance of initial parameters by using random starting points and bootstrapping, thus offering a principled way to deal with uncertainty and avoid over-fitting in microarray measurements.
 Next, the “most influential TFs” in the network (e.g. the one that is predicted to influence the most genes in the network) were selected for validation testing.
 Owing to problems we encountered with functional redundancy using T-DNA mutants, we turned to TF overexpression constructs.
 For the master TF gene, SPL6, we examined overexpression of mRNA in an spl9 mutant impaired in miRNA binding [Wang Cell 2009, 138:738-749].
-The the role of SPL9 over-expression evaluated over time validated the vast majority of the genes in the regulatory network that we tested (see Additional file 5) [Krouk 2010].
+The role of SPL9 over-expression evaluated over time validated the vast majority of the genes in the regulatory network that we tested (see Additional file 5) [Krouk 2010].
 As transgenics for other TFs in the network were not widely available, we developed a high through put method for TF perturbation in Aim 2A.